chhans/sgsmart/README.md

 42["enterRoom",58468,"s_{{sector_uuid}}"]
 ```

-The server should send messages with all the devices status at this point, which the integration must parse.
+The server should send messages with all the devices status at this point, which the integration may parse.
 The messages look like this:

 ```
 42["extModelMessage",{{mesh_id}},65283,"23BC0138010000"]